article

 The mapped labor context is also not a credential outcome.
 RoleMath maps Network+ to several role contexts.
 BLS OEWS May 2025 shows a $99,130 national median annual wage for Network and Computer Systems Administrators, $61,860 for Computer User Support Specialists, and $63,890 for Telecommunications Equipment Installers and Repairers, Except Line Installers.
 BLS Employment Projections 2024-2034 show -4.2% projected employment change and 14.3 thousand annual openings for Network and Computer Systems Administrators, -3.7% and 40.8 thousand for Computer User Support Specialists, and -4.2% and 13.2 thousand for Telecommunications Equipment Installers and Repairers, Except Line Installers.

 Those numbers are occupation-level context.
 They are not entry-level pay, not local metro pay, not a Network+ salary, not live job-posting demand, and not a job guarantee.
-A serious plan pairs the credential with proof: diagrams, subnetting notes, packet-flow explanations, ticket writeups, and troubleshooting decisions.
+A serious plan pairs the credential with proof: diagrams, subnetting notes, sample-flow explanations, ticket writeups, and troubleshooting decisions.

 What not to trust